Subedi0228/Recipe-Swap/README.md

 If you've cloned or downloaded this project repository and the `node_modules` directory is not present due to it being excluded in the `.gitignore` file, you can follow these steps to install the required Node.js modules:

-1. **Prerequisites:** Ensure that you have Node.js and npm (Node Package Manager) installed on your local machine.
-You can download and install them from the official [Node.js website](https://nodejs.org/).
+**Prerequisites** Ensure that you have Node.js and npm installed on your local machine.
+[Node.js website](https://nodejs.org/).

-2. **Navigate to Project Directory:** Open your terminal or command prompt and navigate to the /frontend for the frontend of the project, and /backend for the backend of the project.
+**Navigate to Project Directory** Open your terminal or command prompt and navigate to the /frontend or /backend for the respective ends.

-3. **Install Dependencies:** Run the following command on both ends to install the necessary dependencies listed in the `package.json` file:
+**Install Dependencies** Run the command "npm install" on both ends to install the necessary dependencies listed in the `package.json` file:

-   npm install
+## Commit Messages

+We follow subject-first style of commit messages because it helps developers find commits that correspond to the subject of what they're looking for more easily.

+For example: instead of "fixed recipe-search", you could say "recipe-search is fixed" which would make finding the specific commit about recipe-search easier because many things could have been fixed.

+If there is a version change, be explicit about both versions, i.e: "package x increased from 1.9.2 to 2.0"